sdwebui-extensions/LanPaint/README.md

 Universally applicable inpainting ability for every model.
 LanPaint sampler lets the model "think" through multiple iterations before denoising, enabling you to invest more computation time for superior inpainting quality.

-This is the official implementation of ["Lanpaint: Training-Free Diffusion Inpainting with Exact and Fast Conditional Inference"](https://arxiv.org/abs/2502.03491), accepted by TMLR.
+This is the official implementation of ["LanPaint: Training-Free Diffusion Inpainting with Asymptotically Exact and Fast Conditional Sampling"](https://arxiv.org/abs/2502.03491), accepted by TMLR.
 The repository is for ComfyUI extension.
 Local Python benchmark code is published here: [LanPaintBench](https://github.com/scraed/LanPaintBench).

 ## Citation